Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 2. Innovation in Processes or Systems: Was the software designed to improve efficiency, solve a specific operational problem, or automate complex tasks in a novel way?
 Does its development benefit the field of software technology and not just the company alone?

-By clearly documenting the purpose, technical challenges, and development process of software projects, businesses can demonstrate how their efforts align with HMRC’s definition of R&D. Even if software development isn’t a business's core focus; it’s important to recognise that these projects can still qualify for relief, potentially unlocking significant tax savings.
+By clearly documenting the purpose, technical challenges, and development process of software projects, businesses can demonstrate how their efforts align with HMRC’s definition of R&D. Even if software development isn’t a business's core focus, it’s important to recognise that these projects can still qualify for relief, potentially unlocking significant tax savings.

 6. Neglecting to Prepare for an HMRC Audit